Color Image Set Recognition Based on Quaternionic Grassmannians: Quaternionic Grassmannian

-To further analyze distances on \( \Gr_{n,k}(\H) \), we rely on the Frobenius norm of quaternionic matrices.
-This norm is defined based on the singular value decomposition (SVD) of quaternionic matrices, which was established in \cite{zhang97}.
+To further analyze distances on \( \Gr_{n,k}(\H) \), we adopt the quaternionic Schatten-2 norm, as introduced in \cite{MiaoKou2020}.
+This norm is defined based on the singular value decomposition (SVD) of quaternionic matrices, which was rigorously established in \cite{zhang97}. \begin{theorem}[Singular-Value Decomposition \cite{zhang97}] Let \( A \in \H_{n \times m} \) be a quaternionic matrix of rank \( r \).
+Then there exist quaternionic unitary matrices \( U \in \H_{n \times n} \) and \( V \in \H_{m \times m} \) such that